Dleungg/Project-1/README.md

 Access Policies
 The machines on the internal network are not exposed to the public Internet.
-Only the _____ machine can accept connections from the Internet.
+Only the Elk machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:

-TODO: Add whitelisted IP addresses
+*103.41.210.192

-Machines within the network can only be accessed by _____.
+*99.229.33.167

-TODO: Which machine did you allow to access your ELK VM?
-What was its IP address?
+Machines within the network can only be accessed by IP Address 99.229.33.167.

 A summary of the access policies in place can be found in the table below.